sunra/angularjs-symfony2-bundle/README.md

-* Support discontinued!
+This package is designed for those systems that can not use Bower, etc.
-* It is better to use it - https://github.com/francoispluchino/composer-asset-plugin
+And as an alternative to - https://github.com/francoispluchino/composer-asset-plugin

 AngularJS and set of usefull thirdparty libs
 ===============================================